jtn017/capstone/README.md

 | Directions                        | uint8_t      (8  bits)  |
 | Distance to next step             | float        (32 bits)  |
 | Audio (mono, 16bit, 4kHz, 0.01s)  | uint16_t[40] (640 bits) |

+## Future Tasks
+The current build (as of June 6, 2022) requires more work in order to get a more complete system build working.
+Currently this build has gotten as far as an OTA loopback with a singular ZedBoard (no success with a 2 way link so far).
+The following list states the components that need more debugging/verification/implementation.

+- PLL
+  - Does not consistently behave as desired
+  - Most likely cause of 2 way link issue (clocks on each board likely not matching)
+- TDMA
+  - Unable to start implementation since 2 way link never established
+- Distance between riders
+  - Unable to start implementation since TDMA never implemented